 Family Law San Diego – RESTRAINING ORDERS AND EVICTIONS

-In family law Dan Diego cases, and in other cases involving roommates, cohabitants, and tenants, the issue of restraining orders and evictions can be difficult matters.
+In family law San Diego cases, and in other cases involving roommates, cohabitants, and tenants, the issue of restraining orders and evictions can be difficult matters.
 Simply obtaining a domestic violence restraining order or civil harassment order is not enough to terminate a person’s lawful right to occupy a residence.

 Someone who lives in a residence owned by someone else for a period of time with the consent of the owner establishes “tenancy.”
 This can include boyfriends, girlfriends, houseguests, paying tenants, guests of tenants, and the list goes on.
 When the landlord wants a person out, there are rules which must be followed.
 The consequences of using “self-help” when evicting people from properties can be severe.